eraybasar/pesdk-docs/_guides/ios/v7/resources/faq.md

 Apple also actively works on reducing app binary size, and added [App Thinning](https://developer.apple.com/library/tvos/documentation/IDEs/Conceptual/AppDistributionGuide/AppThinning/AppThinning.html) in iOS 9.
 This creates optimized versions of your app and the user only downloads the architecture that is required for the current device.
 This also strips away bitcode, resulting in a total SDK footprint of about 10-20 MB.

-Caveat: This only works for iOS 9.
-Your iOS 8 users will get the binary with both architectures and bitcode.
-This is a temporary problem that will go away once iOS 8 is no longer supported.
-We can provide a variant of the framework without bitcode on request.

-### imglyKit.bundle
+### PhotoEditorSDK.bundle

-The PhotoEditor SDK needs various images and localization files, which are distributed in the imglyKit.bundle folder.
-This adds about 10 MB to your application.
+The PhotoEditor SDK needs various images and localization files, which are distributed in the PhotoEditorSDK.bundle folder.
+This adds about 8 MB to your application.
 Images are highly optimized to take up as little space as possible.
 You could remove images that are not needed, but there is a risk you might delete too much.

 ### Swift